AbhishekOraonDev/Kazam_Fullstack_Assignment/README.md

-# Task Management System
+# Todo Management System

-This is a **Task Management System** designed to provide an efficient way to manage tasks and notes with real-time updates.
+This is a **Todo Management System** designed to provide an efficient way to manage tasks and notes with real-time updates.
 The system includes both a **frontend (React.js)** and a **backend (Node.js, Express, MongoDB, Redis, and Socket.io)** for seamless user experience.

 ## Table of Contents